WindingPathInitiative/wpi-hub/docs/org-unit.md

 * `type` - Type of org unit to show.

+* `types` - A comma-separated list of org unit types to show.

 * `venue` - Venue type.

 * `code` - Search of codes.
 Cannot be venue `type`.